hertzmann/hertzmann.github.io/_posts/2024-09-09-dvc-multiperspective.md

 </figure>
 </center>

-Similarly, none of the faces are particularly distorted even though the scene perspective is not particularly linear:
+Similarly, none of the faces are particularly distorted, even though the scene perspective is not particularly linear:

 <center>
 <figure>